linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 ### HTTP Queries

-1. To view a list of all databases, use:
+1. View the list of all databases.

         curl -X GET http://admin:password@127.0.0.1:5984/_all_dbs

-1. Use the following to create a new database; replace `new-example-db` with the name for the new database:
+1. Create a new database using the following command; replace `new-example-db` with the name for the new database.

         curl -X PUT http://admin:password@127.0.0.1:5984/new-example-db

-1. To view a list of all documents in the `example-db` database, use:
+1. View the list of all documents in the `example-db` database by using the following command:

         curl -X GET http://admin:password@127.0.0.1:5984/example-db/_all_docs

-1. Use the following to add a document to the `example-db` database; replace the JSON after the `-d` option with the desired JSON content for the document:
+1. Add a document to the `example-db` database; replace the JSON after the `-d` option with the desired JSON content for the document.

         curl -H 'Content-Type: application/json' \
              -X POST http://admin:password@127.0.0.1:5984/example-db \